MoriyaShiine/enchancement/README.md

   * Sword sweeping damage is increased to be proportional to the primary damage dealt.
   * Bows slow you down less when charging.
   * Crossbows pull unique ammunition from your inventory instead of only from off-hand.
+  * Tridents have a charge time of 1 second and can be interrupted.
+  * Tridents play a ping sound when they are ready to be used.
   * Tridents thrown by players never despawn.
+  * Tridents return to the slot they were thrown from.
   * Tridents with Loyalty linger in the world if the owner is dead instead of dropping on the ground.
   * Tridents with Loyalty that are thrown into the void will automatically return to their owner.
   * Maces have slightly faster attack speed.